Covid-19: Restrictions and admission policy

-Admission on continuing education programmes and related courses
+Admission on continuing professional development programmes

 For questions and concerns, please contact us via firstname.lastname@example.org

 The extraordinary situation arising from the COVID-19 pandemic calls for flexibility.
-If you are unable to attend an upcoming course due to travel bans or workplace restrictions related to the COVID-19 pandemic, you may cancel you participation after the usual one-month-in-advance deadline.
+If you are unable to attend an upcoming course due to travel bans or workplace restrictions related to the covid-19 pandemic, you may cancel you participation after the usual one-month-in-advance deadline.
 In that case, you will be offered a slot on the course next time around.

 The Admissions Office will expand its ability to issue enrolment deferral/postponement, when necessary, for students who are prevented to attend courses/programmes due to travel bans or other restrictions in relation to the COVID-19 pandemic.